microsoft/OpenType-SVG-Font-Editor/README.md

 Hargil, and Julia Weaver.
 While we hope you find the tool useful, Microsoft makes no guarantees about the quality of the app or the fonts it generates.

+## Acquiring the app

+You can download a recent build of the app [from the Windows Store](https://www.microsoft.com/store/apps/9nj7k9jx60p1) or build the app yourself using the instructions below.

 ## Building the app

 Compiling this project requires [Visual Studio 2015](https://www.visualstudio.com/vs)